Adiro777/Adiro777/README.md

 Not only am I interested in game development, but I am also interested in UX design, machine learning, and back/front end development.

 I'm also interested in video editing!
-[Click here to view my YouTube channel!](https://www.youtube.com/channel/UCqPqov_C4vpyFJuMAUefZ4A)
+[This link](https://www.youtube.com/channel/UCqPqov_C4vpyFJuMAUefZ4A) will take you to my gaming channel.
+[This link](https://www.youtube.com/channel/UCpIhuWlZdppgw_lC_A8jejQ) will take you to my game development channel.

 # Skills 🗒️
 **What I'm Confident With!**